awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-check-status.md

       DeviceFleetName="sample-fleet-name"
   )
   ```
-+ **Check for a heart beat\.**
++ **Check for a heartbeat\.**

-  Each device within a fleet is periodically generating a signal, or “heartbeat”\.
-The heart beat can be used to check that the device is communicating to Edge Manager\.
-If the time stamp of the last heartbeat is not being updated, then it might be that the device is failing\.
+  Each device within a fleet periodically generates a signal, or “heartbeat”\.
+The heartbeat can be used to check that the device is communicating with Edge Manager\.
+If the timestamp of the last heartbeat is not being updated, the device may be failing\.

-  Check the last heart beat with made by a device with `DescribeDevice` API\.
-Specify the name of the device and the fleet the edge device belongs to\.
+  Check the last heartbeat with made by a device with the `DescribeDevice` API\.
+Specify the name of the device and the fleet to which the edge device belongs\.

   ```
   sagemaker_client.describe_device(